LennartG-Sve/GPS-Odometer_pi/README.md

 There is a strict requirement that NMEA 0183 sentences RMC and GGA are received, it is a GPS based Odometer.
 This is what happens if one or both of these sentences are missing:

 There will be no speed or distance count if NMEA 0183 sentence RMC is missing.
 The GPS Odometer will not start displaying data until NMEA 0183 GGA is indicating a valid GPS signal.
 There is also a few seconds delay to allow for the position to be properly set.
 Many GPS units are somewhat inaccurate the first 10 seconds.
 The GPS Odometer will continue to register data even if the NMEA 0183 GGA is no longer flagging a correct GPS signal.
 This is due to the fact that OpenCPN 'm_NMEA0183.Gga.GPSQuality' does not detect this state change.

-Bugs and inconveniences, most of these inherited from the original dashboard:
+# Bugs and inconveniences:
+Most of these bugs/inconveniences are inherited from the original dashboard.
 The instrument window downsizing when e.g. removing the speedometer does not downsize properly and I have no clue how to fix it.
 There are also other minor display size inconveniences inherited but these are corrected just grabbing the lower right corner and adjust the size.
 Worst case solution is to restart OpenCPN.
 Also, some of the parameters from the Settings menu does not update the instruments until OpenCPN is restarted, like the maximum speed setting in the speedometer.

 # Building the application
 This has only been tested on Linux and follows the standard procedure for build outside of the OpenCPN source tree.
 See the OpenCPN developer manual for details regarding other requirements such as git, cmake and wxWidgets as well as download procedures.

 Once you have the application downloaded, extract and copy it to /usr/local/src/odometer, then use (with proper user rights):